Complain about media

 Irish television channels, newspapers and online newspapers mainly run without state interference or censorship.
 Instead, licensed media companies agree to follow codes of practice on how they should behave, and give guidelines on what they should and should not publish or broadcast.

-This document explains what you can do if you want to complain about a television broadcast, a newspaper article or a piece of journalism that is published online.
+This page explains what you can do if you want to complain about a television broadcast, a newspaper article or a piece of journalism that is published online.

 The Broadcast Authority of Ireland (BAI) is the independent body that oversees television and radio broadcasts in Ireland.
 The Press Council is the independent body that oversees news publications.
 The BAI and the Press Ombudsman can investigate complaints and decide if the media company involved has breached the code of practice.

 Freedom of expression is protected in the Irish Constitution.
 This is the right to freely express your convictions and opinions.
 However, Ireland also has censorship laws, which restrict freedom of expression in certain circumstances.
-You can find out more in our document on censorship in Ireland.
+You can find out more about censorship in Ireland.

 What you should know before you complain

-If you want to complain about a radio or television broadcast, or a piece of journalism, you should first check if the media company involved is regulated in Ireland.
+If you want to complain about a radio or television broadcast, or a piece of journalism, first check if the media company involved is regulated in Ireland.

 The following types of media broadcasts or articles are not under the control of the Press Council or licensed and regulated by the Broadcast Authority of Ireland: